NCEAS/metacat/helm/admin/MetacatQuickRef.md

     global:
       d1ClientCnUrl: https://cn-sandbox.test.dataone.org/cn
     ```
+- [ ] If you're not using the included MetacatUI sub-chart, make sure your external MetacatUI
+      instance is also pointing to the production CN (delete `global.d1ClientCnUrl` in its values
+      overrides, since it defaults to production).
+In either case, ensure the MetacatUI pod restarts
 - [ ] ONLY if you changed any `dataone.*` member node properties (`dataone.nodeId`,
       `dataone.subject`, `dataone.nodeSynchronize`, `dataone.nodeReplicate`), push them to the CN by
       setting: